 An unwanted and unexpected break up may entail significant psychological stress.
 Often people parallel this feeling with a fist in the stomach or a stab in the heart.

-Despite the efforts, the help and support of their friendly circle, this feeling proves to be very difficult to fade away, at least in the first few months.
+Despite the efforts, the help, and support of their friendly circle, this feeling proves to be very difficult to fade away, at least in the first few months.
 In an attempt to understand the subjectivity and universality of the pain of separation, psychologists have focused their research on studying the brain.

-Edward Smith and his colleagues, having collected a sample of people who had just experienced an unwanted and painful breakup, investigated their brain activity using magnetic resonance imaging (MRI) while they were looking at photos of former partners and thinking of the moments they spent together.
+Edward Smith and his colleagues, having collected a sample of people who had just experienced an unwanted and painful break up, investigated their brain activity using magnetic resonance imaging (MRI) while they were looking at photos of former partners and thinking of the moments they spent together.

 The researchers found that there was activity in the same parts of the brain of participants when they were looking at photos of former partners and when they felt pain, but not when they were looking at pictures of their friends.

-For our ancestors, social rejection was a direct threat to their physical integrity, as in the animal kingdom you are less vulnerable to enemies, at the moment you are part of a team.
+For our ancestors, the social rejection was a direct threat to their physical integrity, as in the animal kingdom you are less vulnerable to enemies, at the moment you are part of a team.
 This may offer an explanation as to why some people feel so vulnerable without a partner and always want to be in a relationship.

-These investigations showed that there is a neurophysiological base to the feelings of dependence of separated people, as there has been suggested significant similarities between the brain activity of a drug addict who craves for his dose and a separated person who craves for his former partner.
+These investigations showed that there is a neurophysiological base to the feelings of the dependence of separated people, as there have been suggested significant similarities between the brain activity of a drug addict who craves for his dose and a separated person who craves for his former partner.

-However, what is the practical usefulness of these surveys?
+However, what is the practical use of these studies?
 Apart from scientific interest, they can help us to better understand the nature of separation and to develop more effective strategies to overcome it.
 It is important to have realistic expectations and to understand that the pain and the feeling of dependence is part of the process of separation.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.